SUSE/scf/README.md

     to bump to the specified release of CF. This pulls the information about compatible releases, creates clones and bumps them.

+    It places the version information it used in a subdirectory `_work`.

+    If it mentions submodules it has no information for manual matching of versions to commit is the order of the day.
+Where possible the script will have created at least a clone to start from.

 1. Next up, we need the BOSH releases for the cloned and bumped submodules.
 Run

     ```bash